Interview by Grace Schleck

 While I wasn’t sitting across the table from Chloe on a cafe balcony in Sydney, Australia, I feel as though I was.
-Her soulful eyes and the careful articulation of her words suggest to me profound wisdom [and] femininity that has been shaped by her unique girlhood.
+Her soulful eyes and the careful articulation of her words suggest my profound wisdom [and] femininity that has been shaped by her unique girlhood.

 I remember the first time that I realized “the whole gender thing.”
 [How] boys and girls were supposed to be different.
 The word tomboy was spat at me, and suddenly I knew.
 I remember the first time I felt the need to be beautiful.
 Kindergarten graduation: a celebration created only for the parents.
 I wore my painting clothes stained with rainbow paints and felt shame standing next to the carefully braided girls, the bows, and the tutus.
 I felt the weight of my appearance for the first time, standing in my painting clothes, in kindergarten.

-I only wish that Chloe had been there in those moments to give me her advice, “You and your future are not defined by your appearance.”, and “Rather than let yourself be changed by other people’s words––you should see what you can do to change the future.”
+I only wish that Chloe had been there in those moments to give me her advice, “You and your future are not defined by your appearance."
+You should see, "Rather than let yourself be changed by other people's words –– what you can do to change the future.”
 That is empowerment.
-Because at the end of the day, womxn’s empowerment doesn't begin and end with the shattering of the glass ceiling but instead turning everyday moments into moments of empowerment.
+Because at the end of the day, women’s empowerment doesn't begin and end with the shattering of the glass ceiling but instead turning everyday moments into moments of empowerment.
 Chloe and I have both met the glass ceiling.
-But rather than let myself be changed by other people’s words––I am going to take Chloe's advice and see what I can do to change the future.
+But rather than let myself be changed by other people’s words–– I am going to take Chloe's advice and see what I can do to change the future.

 - Meg Anderson

 I am also interested in business.
 And [I] am intimidated by the glass ceiling in male-dominated professions.
 As a woman in business, she needs to have confidence in order to be respected.
-On a more pessimistic thought, it is unfortunate that womxn in male-dominated workplaces have to modify their personalities in order to be liked by their male counterparts.
-They can not be too controlling, or they will be seen as bossy.
+On a more pessimistic thought, it is unfortunate that women in male-dominated workplaces have to modify their personalities in order to be liked by their male counterparts.
+They cannot be too controlling, or they will be seen as bossy.